 Beacon Ad Alternatives – Geo Location Advertising

-One way to make up for the limitations of beacon advertising is to use geo-location advertising.
+One way to make up for the limitations of beacon ads is to use geo-location advertising.
 Geo-location advertising can be precise, scalable, and customizable, making it a good complement to beacon technology.

 Rather than being limited to just reaching people on-premise, geo-location targeting also lets you reach people who are near or who have been to specific locations to message or influence nearby consumer behavior.

-Here are some of the ways in which beacon marketing shines.
+Here are some of the ways in which beacon advertising shines.

 - Gathering In-Store Behavioral Data: this is more geared towards the retailers who would like to get a better understanding of how their shoppers are interacting with their store.
 This can help with store design optimizations, in-store marketing opportunities and much more.